1. Begin building human development alliances and other consultative processes that embrace the full range of key external partners.

 - Non-governmental organizations, bilateral organizations, international organizations, donors, international financial institutions, and other United Nations organizations should be sought out as useful partners.

-The briefing and training of HDR team members should be undertaken early in the preparation process through participatory workshops, seminars and courses on human development concepts, principles, instruments and measurement and on policy applications.
-Afghanistan represents a good example of this process element.
+The briefing and training of HDR team members should be undertaken early in the preparation process through participatory workshops, seminars and courses on human development concepts, principles, measurement and on policy applications.
 Core authors, partners and UNDP staff should undergo orientation on the theme of the HDR.
 Members of the steering committee should receive orientation in the complexities of the HDR process and the value added of the human development approach.

 Regional Bureaux and Regional Centres are encouraged to promote the regular sharing of experience and training opportunities among HDR teams and relevant partners involved in the preparation of national and regional HDRs.
-HDRO may facilitate staff exchanges aimed at fostering capacity development.
+HDRO may be asked to consider running a regional training event for NHDR stakeholders.

 Assemble broad media lists.